 But soon, my husband went back to work.
 He was still just as eager to help me and care for his son, but it was different somehow.
 He wasn't there all the time like I was.
 He knew how our day went only because I told him, not because he was right there experiencing it with us like he had before.

-Sometimes, the best way that a mom can help is to teach, then get out of the way.
+Sometimes, the best way a mom can help is to teach, and then get out of the way.
 I could have just continued to do it all myself, but that wasn't best for my husband.
 It wasn't best for my son either.
-I had to let Dad be dad.
-Even if it meant a few more tears and frustrations.
-If there had been a safety issue or if my husband became too frustrated, he could always call or tell me that he was uncomfortable with me leaving, but that wasn't the case.
+I had to let Dad be Dad, even if it meant a few more tears and frustrations.
+If there had been a safety issue or if my husband became too frustrated, he could always call or tell me he was uncomfortable with me leaving, but that wasn't the case.
 He was just a little nervous, that's all.

-My husband was willing to put forth the effort and spend the time to be a great dad.
+My husband was willing to put in the effort and spend the time to be a great dad.
 The rewards are huge for all of us!